grant-king/ML_progress/log.md

 **Thoughts:** I'm still trying to figure out the easiest way to set up the Harvest invoice generating app for others to use.

+April 24, 2019

+**Today's Progress:** Continued mindshift course.
+Investigating hosted notebook options.
+Colab introduction.
+Published Harvest notebook to Colab.
+Continued algorithm study.

+**Thoughts:** Colab looks like it is the quickest option to getting the script somewhere accessible to others.
+It actually has a lot of great features, and I can connect it to a local kernel if I use it for more computationally intense things.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA